fj1642/LegalAI/README.md

 ## Built by

-Farhaan Uddin Jabri & Aryan Mishra — B.Tech CSE (AI/ML), SRM Institute of Science and Technology, Delhi-NCR.
+Farhaan Uddin Jabri — B.Tech CSE (AI/ML), SRM Institute of Science and Technology, Delhi-NCR.

 Built as a proof-of-concept, not legal advice.
 If your situation actually matters, talk to a real lawyer — this is meant to help you walk into that conversation informed, not to replace it.